-- Genetic hair loss (Pattern baldness in male in female) – Pattern baldness in men and women is known as androgenetic alopecia.
+- Genetic hair loss (Pattern baldness in male and female) – Pattern baldness in men and women is known as androgenetic alopecia.
 It usually affects the top portion of scalp, which results in thinning and receding hairline, hair loss at crown and temple; also leading to partial baldness.
 Male pattern hair loss is caused due to genetics and a male hormone called dihydrotestosterone (DHT) while causes of female androgenetic alopecia are yet not known.
 It can be treated effectively with PRP and topical medications.

 - Diffuse hair loss (telogen effluvium) – It is a hair condition which leads to reduction of hair volume and excessive hair shedding.
 This is a temporary hair loss that occurs due to diffuse shedding of hair in resting phase when the body experiences a shock.
 When such a thing happens, an individual tends to lose nearly 100-125 hair per day.
 Due to this, nearly 70% of active hair also known as anagen hair gets into the zone of resting known as telogen phase, which results in a sizeable quantity of hair being pushed out of the scalp.
 It can be treated with PRP and medications.

 - Hair loss due to autoimmune disorders – This occurs when the body itself attacks and destroys healthy body tissues.
 This may occur in people with certain genes, which makes them prone to such kinds of autoimmune disorders.

 - Alopecia areata (Patchy hair loss) – It is a systemic autoimmune disorder and an acquired skin disease which affects all areas of hair on the body as disturbed immune system of the body causes destruction of the anagen hair follicles.
 Clinical methods like trichoscopy can done by an expert dermato-trichologist, to diagnose the condition.
-It occurs equally in both males and females.
+Alopecia areata occurs equally in both males and females.